-- Interdisciplinary character helps you to develop a more rounded understanding of gender studies questions and concepts.
+- Its interdisciplinary character helps you develop a more rounded understanding of gender studies questions and of its key questions and concepts.

-- Prepares students for further academic study and research.
+- Prepares you for further academic study and research.

-- Links with the St Andrews Institute for Gender Studies bring you into contact with current gender studies research across different disciplines.
+- Well-established links with the vibrant and diverse academic community at St Andrews will bring you into contact with current gender studies research across different disciplines.

 - Integrated training programme connects your academic learning with the development of personal and professional competencies.

-The MLitt in Gender Studies is distinguished by its interdisciplinary character and an emphasis on an intersectional understanding of gender.
-You will also benefit from links with the St Andrews Institute of Gender Studies.
+Our MLitt in Gender Studies is distinguished by its interdisciplinary character and by an emphasis on an intersectional understanding of gender.

-You will be encouraged to develop a more rounded, interdisciplinary understanding of gender studies questions and concepts and learn how to critically discuss gender from multiple disciplinary perspectives.
-You will also demonstrate your ability to solve complex problems by critical understanding, analysis, and synthesis.
+This will enable you to develop a well-rounded, interdisciplinary understanding of gender studies and the ability to solve complex problems by critical understanding, analysis, and synthesis.

-The MLitt includes an integrated programme of skills workshops that connect your academic learning with the development of personal and professional competencies.
-Workshops bring together students from other Graduate School for Interdisciplinary Studies Masters degrees, helping you to make new interdisciplinary connections.
+The MLitt also includes an integrated programme of skills workshops that connect your academic learning with the development of personal and professional competencies.
+Workshops bring together students from other Masters degrees within the Graduate School, helping you to make further interdisciplinary connections.

 Each taught module will use teaching and learning methods appropriate to its aims.
 These may include seminars, workshops, lectures, tutorials, and independent study.